Want More Information?

-The first three years of the 3+3 program are devoted to undergraduate coursework.
-The student will take courses in the major, general education courses, and electives that include prerequisite coursework for the pharmacy program.
+The first three years of the 3+3 program are devoted to coursework at your undergraduate institution.
+You will take courses in the major, general education courses, and electives that include all of the prerequisite coursework for the pharmacy program.

 Students in the 3+3 Pathway Program will apply to the Pharm.D. program in the third year of their undergraduate program.
-If they are accepted, they can use 7 to 10 credits of their major courses plus elective courses to satisfy the remaining credits for the B.S. degree, depending upon the major.
-Please see the B.S. degree programs above for specific information.
+If they are accepted, they can use a predetermined number of credits from the USJ Pharm.D. first year to satisfy the remaining credits for the bachelor’s degree, depending upon the major.
+Please contact us at [email protected] for specifics, since each case is unique.